Timeweb

 Useful information

-How to create research accounts
+How to register test accounts

-- Sign up using your own mailboxes.
+- Sign up for the products to test using your own mailboxes.

-- Provide a link to your Standoff365 profile (your profile must be verified).
+- Provide a link to your Standoff 365 profile (your profile must be verified).

 - Send us an email with these details to bugbounty@timeweb.ru, and we will credit you with a bonus payment for testing.